Push/Pull pairs professional artists, cartoonists and illustrators with students to teach creative skills.

 Goal: The goal of this course is for students to: be able to compose a story or sequential text that a reader can comprehend; keep illustration quality consistent throughout a 2-3 page story; be able to complete work on a deadline; to complete one story that will be used for a portfolio for professional or higher educational purposes.

 print arts (summer and special workshops only)

 primary instructor: Maxx Follis-Goodkind

 Students will explore printmaking.
 Focus will be on block & screen printing.
 Students will be using sharp tools and should be able to do so safely.

 Goal: To create a finished print and successfully print a limited series.

 Students will use clay and other materials to create their own sculptures.

 Goal: create one successful sculpture to be presented at series end gallery show.

-Please complete the application below, we will respond to you within 4 business days as to the status of your application.
+Please complete the application below, we will respond to you as soon as possible as to the status of your application.
+(Keep scrolling!)